obestwalter/tox-direct/README.md

 **WARNING: `tox-direct` does not consider different basepythons, which means that running environments with different basepythons makes no sense with `tox-direct` at the moment: they would all run in the same environment where tox is installed (effectively doing the same over and over again).**

-**NOTE: the YOLO option is called YOLO for a reason in case you run this as root in your system python :).**

 ## basic example

 Let's assume you are working in some virtualenv already which looks like this: